Hatch Cover Testing

 Why is inspection of hatch cover important prior to leaving the berth or port?

 Inspecting hatch covers prior to leaving the berth or port is crucial to ensure the vessel’s safety and cargo protection during the voyage.
 By conducting a thorough inspection, any issues with the hatch covers, gaskets, or securing mechanisms can be identified and rectified before encountering adverse weather conditions or rough seas.
-This proactive approach minimizes the risk of water ingress, cargo damage, and compromises to the vessel’s stability.
+This proactive approach minimises the risk of water ingress, cargo damage, and compromises to the vessel’s stability.